-For participant structures with an unstructured domain the interpretation is defined by (B3)-(B5).
-If the reference domain is a specific, contextually determined part of the source domain, then the participant structure is interpreted as in (B4), where D_0 designates the characteristic predicate of the reference domain related with the source domain D, and D' is short for $F{\alpha}(D)$.
+For participant structures with an unstructured domain, the interpretation is defined by the clauses (B3)-(B5).
+If the reference domain is a contextually determined part of the source domain, then the participant structure is interpreted as in (B4), where D_0 designates the characteristic predicate of the reference domain related with the source domain D. In both (B3) and (B4) case a applies if the domain involvement specification (q_a) is absolute; case b if it is proportional (q_p).